KateKatze/KateKatze/README.md

 Hi 👋

-- 🔭 I am working as a junior frontend developer and studying computer science
+- 🔭 About me: junior developer + computer science student
-- 🌱 You can take a look at my daily coding, code reviews, homeworks and final projects
 - 👩‍💻 Not looking for a job!
+- 🌱 Here are mostly my homeworks, code reviews and final projects
 - 👩‍⚕️ Radiology Doctor in IT
 - ⚡ Fun fact: I actually like dogs a lil more than cats :)